 Biofuels have a vital role to play in the global transition to sustainable, renewable energy.
 There is a lot of research nowadays on advanced liquid biofuels (second-generation biofuel) that answer to sustainability risks associated with changing land use and competition over food production.
-Indeed, researchers use as raw Material agricultural residues, or forest residues, or seaweeds.
+Indeed, researchers use agricultural residues, forest residues, or seaweeds as raw Material.